Guides/Keyboards·intermediate·6 min read

 Case foam

-Foam in the bottom of the case to absorb echo.
-The simplest sound mod; most modern boards ship with it.
+Foam in the bottom of the case that soaks up echo.
+The simplest sound fix, and most boards already include it.

 Plate foam